satakagi/mapsForWebWS2020-docs/Quad Tree Composite Tiling and Vector Tile Standard.md

 Vector tiles, on the other hand, are much more confusing and disparate from service to service and vendor to vendor.

-In the meantime, I learned that the OGC has begun to look at standardizing it as a Vector Tiles Engineering Report and subsequent Vector Tiles Pilot ( though I am not a member of the OGC)
+In the meantime, author learned that the OGC has begun to look at standardizing it as a Vector Tiles Engineering Report and subsequent Vector Tiles Pilot ( though author is not a member of the OGC)

 The OGC's consideration of tiling appears to have been based on the raster data tile service standard WMTS and the on-demand vector data service standard WFS.